 Address: 1200 S Lake Shore Dr, Chicago, IL 60605

 One of the most colorful Chicago sights is the flamingo mural on North Wells Street.
-Appropriately located on the side of The Flamingo Rum Club, a Cuban restaurant, it’s a popular spot with Instagrammers.
+Appropriately located on the side of The Flamingo Rum Club, a Cuban restaurant, is one of the best Instagram spots in the Windy City.

 Cars can park right next to it which can make getting a good photo challenging.
 We’d recommend visiting early in the morning for the best opportunity.